kristopherbullinger/redfield/wireformat_specification.md

 }
 ````
 #### Redfield
-OneOfs are encoded just like messages.
+OneOfs are encoded as a single tag-value pair; unlike messages, the length is implicitly 1 and therefore excluded from the encoded form.
 #### JSON
-OneOfs are encoded just like messages.
+OneOfs are encoded as an object with a single field.

 ### Lists
 A list is a series of zero or more items.
 A list's definition may include a size ie `List<u8; 3>`, which indicates that a specific number of items will be present.
 If a size is specified, it is an error during decoding for the list to have fewer or more values.